Table of Contents

 Caffeine-free supplements will help avoid sleepless or restless nights, because the effects of caffeine may not wear off by the time you lie down to sleep.
 Other side effects could have an impact on your ability to sleep, as well.

 You may want to consider moving your workout routine a few hours earlier or exercising in the morning.
 This way, you will not have to worry about the supplement hindering your ability to sleep, and you will be awake for the day.

 What are the Negative Side Effects of Taking Pre-Workout Supplements?

 Just like any other consumable product, there can be negative side-effects.
-From 2004-2013, there was an estimated 23,000 hospitalizations related to the negative effects of supplemental use with supervision as well as use without supervision.
+From 2004-2013, there were an estimated 23,000 hospitalizations related to the adverse effects of supplemental use with supervision as well as use without supervision.

 When taking supplements, carefully track your urinary tract, as some supplements may affect the kidneys.
 If you notice any change in urine, then stop taking the supplements and immediately and seek medical attention.

-There are other effects that should be monitored when taking pre-workout supplements:
+Other effects should be monitored when taking pre-workout supplements:

 - Allergic reactions (hives, rashes, etc.)

 It is best to talk to your medical professional about pre-workout supplements and what is right for your body, your health, and your physical goals.